Apilex100/File-Compression/README.md

 1. Read the 1-byte `N` (unique-character count) from the header. `N == 0` is treated as `256`.
 2. Read `N` `codeTable` records into a dynamically allocated `codelist` array, then read the 1-byte `padding` value.
 3. Read the data one byte at a time and feed each byte to `decodeBuffer`.
-This function keeps a rolling 16-bit `int buffer` (large enough to hold two bytes so a codeword can straddle a byte boundary), left-shifting new bytes into it and tracking the number of valid bits with `k`.
-On the first call it consumes the leading padding bits.
+This function keeps the not-yet-decoded bits right-aligned in a **64-bit accumulator** (`acc`), appending each new byte's 8 bits at the low end and tracking the number of valid bits with `k`.
+On the first call it discards the leading padding bits.
+The wide window lets it correctly hold codewords far longer than one or two bytes.
-4. `int2string` converts the buffer into a 16-character bit string, and `match` greedily compares each candidate codeword prefix against the buffer.
-When a codeword matches, its character is emitted, the matched bits are shifted out of the buffer, and matching restarts from the first table entry.
+4. `int2string` renders the `k` pending bits as a most-significant-first bit string, and the decoder greedily compares each candidate codeword against it with `strncmp`.
+When a codeword matches, its character is emitted, the matched bits are consumed from `acc`, and matching restarts from the first table entry (because Huffman codes are prefix-free, at most one codeword can match at any position).
 Decoded characters are written to the output file with `fwrite`.

 ### On-disk file format (`.spd`)